SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 you can use ``Point`` instances within string interpolation syntax to incorporate their values as part of a longer string:

-.. testcode:: extendingComputedProperties
+.. testcode:: extensionsInitializers

     (swift) val anotherPoint = Point(-2.0, 6.0)
     // anotherPoint : Point = Point(-2.0, 6.0)
     (swift) println("anotherPoint's value is \(anotherPoint)")
     >>> anotherPoint's value is (-2.0, 6.0)

-Whenever string interpolation discovers an instance of a certain type, it checks to see if ``String`` has an initializer that accepts instances of that type.
+Whenever string interpolation discovers an instance in the string, it checks to see if ``String`` has an initializer that accepts instances of that type.
 In this case, it successfully finds a ``String`` initializer that accepts ``Point`` instances;
 creates a new ``String`` using the initializer;
 and inserts this new string into the interpolated string.
+(Defining multiple initializers,
+and choosing which one to use based on the type of parameter passed to the initializer, is known as :newTerm:`initializer overloading`.)

 .. note::

-    Defining multiple initializers for a given type, and choosing which one to use based on the type of parameter passed to the initializer, is known as :newTerm:`initializer overloading`.
+    If you provide a new initializer via an extension, you are still responsible for making sure that each instance is fully initialized once the initializer has completed, as described in :ref:`ClassesAndStructures_DefiniteInitialization`.
+    Depending on the type you are extending, you may need to :ref:`delegate to another initializer <ClassesAndStructures_InitializerDelegation>` or
+    :ref:`call a superclass initializer <ClassesAndStructures_SubclassingAndInitializerDelegation>`
+    at the end of your own initializer, to ensure that all instance properties are fully initialized.

 ..
 QUESTION: You can use 'self' in this way for structs and enums.
    How might you do this kind of construction for a class?

 Instance Methods
 ----------------

+Extensions can add new :ref:`instance methods <ClassesAndStructures_InstanceMethods>` to an existing type:

+.. testcode:: extensionsInstanceMethods

+    (swift) extension String {
+        func toSpooky() -> String {
+            var i = 0
+            var spookyVersion = ""
+            for scalar in self.chars {
+                spookyVersion += i % 2 == 0 ? scalar.uppercase : scalar.lowercase
+                ++i
+            }
+            return spookyVersion
+        }
+    }

+This example adds a new ``String`` instance method called ``toSpooky()``.
+This new method is now available to any instances of ``String``.
+The method returns a spookier version of the original string, by converting odd-numbered characters to uppercase, and even-numbered characters to lowercase:

+.. testcode:: extensionsInstanceMethods

+    (swift) val notVerySpooky = "woooooooooooo, i am a ghost!"
+    // notVerySpooky : String = "woooooooooooo, i am a ghost!"
+    (swift) val considerablyMoreSpooky = notVerySpooky.toSpooky()
+    // considerablyMoreSpooky : String = "WoOoOoOoOoOoO, i aM A GhOsT!"

+Instance methods added via an extension can also modify the instance itself:

+.. testcode:: extensionsInstanceMethods

+    (swift) extension Int {
+        mutating func shiftRight(numberOfDecimalPlaces: Int) {
+            for _ in 0...numberOfDecimalPlaces {
+                self /= 10
+            }
+        }
+    }
+    (swift) var someInt = 123_456
+    // someInt : Int = 123456
+    (swift) someInt.shiftRight(3)
+    (swift) println("someInt is now \(someInt)")
+    >>> someInt is now 123

 Type Methods
 ------------